Basic Methods

 On the G.Gurdjieff’s scale of hydrogens [62], the state of chitrini is assessed as H-3.
 This is the Holy Spirit’s level of subtlety.
 Upon learning to concentrate in chitrini, one can easily “dive” as a consciousness through this canal into the eons of the Holy Spirit and directly communicate, embrace, and then merge with Him there.
 This is how religious truths turn from abstractions into reality.

 The system of the chakras is also communicated by the front channel (zhen-mo).
-It begins from the upper end of sushumna, forks into two branches that turn around sahasrara and join in the forehead area to split into several small canals that run down the face and join again in the vishudha region.
+It begins from the upper end of sushumna, forks into two branches that turn around sahasrara and join in the forehead area to split into several small canals that run down the face and join again in the vishuddha region.
 One more branch of this canal goes through the middle of the head, reaches the chin coming through the palate and joins the other branches at the neck.
 After that the canal runs down the front side of the trunk, branching off to every chakra, passes the share bone, and heads for the coccyx.

-Anahata and vishudha play the leading role in this complex.
+Anahata and vishuddha play the leading role in this complex.
 The intensity of emotions depends to a certain extent on the manipura chakra, while the ajna chakra serves as a liaison for interaction with hypothalamic-pituitary complex, which plays an important role in coordination of the emotional and behavioral reactions of the entire organism through the endocrine system.

 Only those people whose front canal is well developed and who know how to use it are able to experience truly exalted positive emotions in communicating with other people and with nature.
 But such people are extremely few: only a handful per thousands.
 Most people do not have a developed front canal, and it takes special efforts to develop it.

-In Chinese tradition, the system of the spine and the front canals is called microcosmic orbit.
+In Chinese tradition, the system of the spine and the front canals is called microcosmic orbit*.
 By means of circulating energy around the microcosmic orbit, one can perform transformation of energies within the organism.
-The aim of this work is to produce and accumulate golden elixir within the organism; by this term the subtlest energy obtained as a result of such transformation was called in ancient alchemy.
+The aim of this work is to produce and accumulate Golden Elixir within the organism; the subtlest energy obtained as a result of such transformation was called by this term in ancient alchemy.

 Performance of exercises with the microcosmic orbit produces a strong emotional effect.